hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

-[9:23:15](#16253905951357lTjmf:gitter.im) <hiiamboris (NOT THIS ONE)>: you'll have to isolate it and file an issue, otherwise tells nothing í ½í¸‰
+[9:23:15](#16253905951357lTjmf:gitter.im) <hiiamboris (NOT THIS ONE)>: you'll have to isolate it and file an issue, otherwise tells nothing ğŸ˜‰

 [9:35:38](#16253913381359vqvgI:gitter.im) <ldci (FranÃ§ois Jouen)>:
 @hiiamboris Youâ€™re right.
 Iâ€™m tracking the error :)